 (2) An association cannot —

-(a) intervene in the control or management of a school;
+(a) intervene in the control or management of a school; or

 (b) intervene in the educational instruction of students; or

 (c) exercise authority over teaching staff or other persons employed at the school.

 (3) An association is not to expend its funds that are in excess of administrative costs otherwise than for the benefit of students at a government school.